How to Identify Your Strengths & Weaknesses as an Athlete

 It may be easier to understand the importance of identifying weaknesses rather than strengths, especially when thinking of ways to improve.
 We can get caught up in the idea that our strong points need little attention.

-However, locating where our strengths lie is vital for multiple reasons.
+However, locating where your strengths lie is vital for multiple reasons.

-Second, we must identify our strengths so that we can leverage them for success.
+Second, you must identify your strengths so that you can leverage them for success.
 If you discover you hold strength in certain skills you were unaware of, then you can use that to your advantage moving forward.

-The importance of identifying our weaknesses is a little more straight forward.
-These are the parts of our personalities or skill sets that we have determined are not our strong suits.
+The importance of identifying your weaknesses is a little more straightforward.
+These are the parts of your game that you have determined are not your strong suits.

-But, even if we do not choose to improve the weakness, it’s important for us to identify it in order to build our self-awareness and understanding we have about ourselves.
+But, even if you do not choose to improve the weakness, it’s important to identify it in order to build your self-awareness and understanding you have about yourself as an athlete.

 How to Identify Your Strengths & Weaknesses